 A parent’s worst nightmare is Sudden Infant Death Syndrome (SIDS).
 Have you ever found yourself staring at your baby, trying to see his chest rise and fall?
 Have you stood over him, debating if you should touch his face and risk waking him up so you can ease your worry that he’s not breathing?
 Do you have a hard time falling asleep at night because you’re scared you’ll miss the opportunity to save him if something should happen?
 Sounds like you need the Owlet Baby Monitor.

-- The Owlet comes with three different sized socks
+- The Owlet baby hoot monitor comes with three different sized socks

-- The app has videos to help with set up.
+- The app has videos to help with set up even the proper owlet sock placement.
 The Owlet team seems to really care about you as a user and wants to make sure you are never confused about anything with their product.

 - Manual describes alerts, FAQs, and gives website to find more information, if needed.